uwplse/PUMPKIN-PATCH/README.md

-**NOTE: If you came here for DEVOID, it is currently located [here](https://github.com/uwplse/ornamental-search).
-By ITP, this plugin will include DEVOID as a dependency.**
+**!!!NOTE: If you came here for DEVOID, it is currently located [here](https://github.com/uwplse/ornamental-search).
+By ITP, this plugin will include DEVOID as a dependency.!!!**

 # PUMPKIN PATCH User Guide